MaxenceGiraud/Ssim/ssim/Physics/Quantum/Hydrogen/readme.md

 ## TODO
 - [x] Compute wavefunction of hydrogen
 - [x] Plot orbitals
+- [ ] Compute laguerre and legendre polynomials without scipy.
+- [ ] Add possibility to fully either compute using scipy or only personnalized functions.
 - [ ] Plot 3D orbitals

 ## Some external references